-Considered to be the up and coming image file format of the future is AVIF, which stands for “AV1 Image File Format”.
+Considered to be the up-and-coming image file format of the future is AVIF, which stands for “AV1 Image File Format”.
 This is essentially the specification for storing still and animated images compressed with AV1 in the HEIF file format.
 AV1 is the royalty-free video coding format that has most tech experts believing it is the next step in media compression.

-You can take a look at some great examples of AVIF plus comparison with WebP, JPG, PNG at Jakearchibald.
+You can take a look at some great examples of AVIF plus a comparison with WebP, JPG, PNG at Jakearchibald.

 ▪ The lightest file format